rebelsky/sams-assorted-musings-reflections/owning-your-privilege.md

 The other day, the CS department hosted a discussion of inclusion in computing.
 I had many reactions to that discussion.
 I've described one [in a prior musing](intent-vs-impact).
-Let's consider another. one particularly useful comment I heard.
+Let's consider another.
 Maure Smith-Benati, our Director of Intercultural Affairs, noted that we don't realize all of the things that give us privilege.
 She gave two useful examples.
 Approximately,

 > I had to deal with people regularly telling me "You're a girl.
 You won't do well at math.
-What don't you try the humanities."
+Avoid the sciences.
+What don't you try the humanities?"

 > Getting up this morning, I had to think about whether or not to wear this pink shirt, because there are gender assumptions with that color [1].